leomeyer/OpenHAT/src/openhatd/docs/index.md

 When openhatd has started you can open the web GUI using a browser.
 Go to [http://localhost:8080](http://localhost:8080).

-To control openhatd using an Android device, download and install AndroPDI Remote Control app on the device.
+To control openhatd using an Android device, download and install the AndroPDI Remote Control app on the device.
 You may have to temporarily allow the installation of third-party apps.
 Start the app and create a new device entry.
 Enter the name or IP address of the machine running openhatd as the host name.
 The default port is 13110.
 Tap the device entry to open a connection to openhatd.
 After connecting, tap it again to view the list of ports exposed by openhatd and play with them.

+To become familiar with the possibilities of openhatd please refer to [Basic Concepts](concepts.md).